microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/verifiedpublisher.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Verified publisher of an [application](application.md).
+Represents a verified publisher of an [application](application.md).
 For more information, see [Publisher Verification Overview](https://docs.microsoft.com/azure/active-directory/develop/publisher-verification-overview).
-All properties are set as a result of [Set Verified Publisher](../api/application-setverifiedpublisher.md) and can only be removed with [Unset Verified Publisher](../api/application-unsetverifiedpublisher.md).
+Verified publishers are set using [Set Verified Publisher](../api/application-setverifiedpublisher.md) and can only be removed using [Unset Verified Publisher](../api/application-unsetverifiedpublisher.md).

 ## Properties